 Beautiful landscape photograph with successful visual twist in reflection.

-This lovely painting was a clear winner with a large majority of votes from the exhibition visitors.
+This was an outright winner with a clear majority of votes.

 The Ritchies Boonah Arts Festival is about promoting the cultural heart of the community.
 It gives everyone an opportunity to display their talent in the art, writing, and fashion competitions, or on stage in lively and entertaining shows.